tlc033/n8n-installer/README.md

 ### General Issues

 - **VPN Conflicts:** Using a VPN might interfere with downloading Docker images.
 If you encounter issues pulling images, try temporarily disabling your VPN.
+- **Server Requirements:** If you experience unexpected issues, ensure your server meets the minimum hardware and operating system requirements (including version) as specified in the "Prerequisites before Installation" section.

 ## 👓 Recommended Reading